Updated: Jan 9

 Consumption (This includes watching and listening):

 1) YouTube/Twitch: My son (Sam) watches some things for leisure..like Minecraft videos or gaming vids and he’s not alone.
 The video game streaming site Twitch.com was purchased by Amazon a few years ago for nearly one billion dollars.
 While we don’t hear about the cognitive benefits of playing and watching games and eSports in the mainstream media, there is plenty of research out there to confirm them.
-I’ll be posting a dedicated blog article about this soon.

 Sam also watches things like Ants Canada because he loves studying ants.
 This is really a personal decision per family, but YouTube can be a phenomenal educational resource.
 Just keep the device logged into YOUR Gmail account and you will be able to track the entire history of vids your child sees.
 Block channels that are inappropriate or just subscribe to channels that are "approved" by you and limit watching to those channels.
 Examples of channels that I personally enjoy for their educational and entertainment values are: